-The design proposal proposes preserving and restoring Victoria Hall, removing the rear addition on Victoria Hall (that was not part of the original build) to replace with a 13-storey tower, and a 3 storey 'townhouse style' street face on Creighton Street to match the 2 and 3 storey homes on that street.
+The project proposes preserving and restoring Victoria Hall, removing the rear addition on Victoria Hall (that was not part of the original build) to replace with a 19-storey tower containing a 3 storey 'townhouse style' street face on Creighton Street to match the 2 and 3 storey homes on that street.
 More specifically the design proposes:

-" Restoring the original Victoria Hall using the Heritage Standards and Guidelines.
+Restoring Victoria Hall to its original state using the Heritage Standards and Guidelines.
 The addition on the back that was added in 1900's will be removed to provide room for the tower.
 Once this back section is removed, the exterior will be restored back to the same style and condition of the remaining back of Victoria Hall.

-- " A 3-storey street wall on Creighton Street to match the scale of the single family homes and nearby apartment buildings on the street.
+A 3-storey street wall on Creighton Street to match the scale of the single family homes and nearby apartment buildings on the street.
 The main entrance and parking entry would be accessed off of Creighton rather than from the Victoria Hall facade.
 The 3rd storey of the Creighton Street townhomes would be masked with "mansard" roof giving it the appearance of a 2 storey unit but connecting this modern facade with some of the same architectural 'Mansard features' of Victoria Hall.
-The design is a nod to the roof architecture of Victoria Hall but with a much more modern interpretation.
+The design is a modern response to the roof architecture of Victoria Hall.
 Each groundfloor unit would have its own entry on the street to capture the rhythm and scale of other buildings on Creighton.
-The main entrance to the tower would be from Creighton in order to preserve the historic character of Victoria Hall. - The 13 storey tower (822 sq.m. plate size) is set back 18'.5 (min) and 23'.5 (max) from the back of Victoria Hall keeping most of the back of Victoria Hall intact (except the rear Victoria Hall addition portion).
-The top 2 floors of the tower will be stepped back from the main tower to reduce the street presence of the tower, giving it the appearance of an 11-storey tower with a 2 storey penthouse.
-The Tower purposely does not match the heritage building and is purposely set back from Victoria Hall.
-An outdoor landscaped terrace creates ability for people to walk from 1 building to the other through an accessible outdoor link.
-The buildings are not connected. - The tower design is subdued to allow heritage building to remain as focus i.e monochromatic cladding and is designed with a significant amount of curtain wall so that it appears lighter than the heritage building at the base.
-The regularity of the building cladding pattern is in response to the regularity of fenestration on Victoria Hall.
+The main entrance to the tower would be from Creighton in order to preserve the historic character of Victoria Hall.

+The tower (with a max 839sqm plate size) is set back 20'-7" (min) and 26'-7" (max) from the back of Victoria Hall keeping most of the back of Victoria Hall intact (except the rear Victoria Hall addition portion).
+The top 2 floors of the tower will be stepped back from the main tower to reduce the street presence of the tower, giving it the appearance of an 14-storey tower with a 2 storey penthouse.
+The Tower purposely does not match the heritage building and is purposely set back from 1 building to the other through an accessible outdoor link.
+The buildings are not connected.

+The tower design is subdued to allow heritage building to remain as the focus i.e monochromatic cladding and is designed with a significant amount of curtain wall so that it appears lighter than the heritage building at the base.
+The regularity of the building cladding pattern is in response to the regularity of